 Graduates of Data Science will find their knowledge is in high demand, as there is a global shortage of expertise to support the steady growth in data collection and digitisation.

-Data Science graduates will also have a background in project implementation, research, critical analysis, problem solving, and communication skills in discussing and explaining data findings, all of which are useful skills in a number of careers.
+You can find employment in business and technology sectors as a data scientist, data advisor, data/analytics consultant, and insight analyst.
+With this degree, you will build a background in project implementation, research, critical analysis, problem-solving, and communication skills in discussing and explaining data findings, all of which are useful skills in a number of careers.

 Find out more about what you can do with a degree in Data Science.